Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    executes a function for all objects in the context.
+    Execute a function for all objects in the context.
 You can add as many type-value pairs as needed.

 **Parameters**